Tel-O-Fun: Bicycles

-Tel-O-Fun bikes are equipped with locks and sling backs, and they contain electronic components that allow for their identification by bike stations, track ride, bike mode (lighting, brakes, dynamo), and collecting statistical data on bicycle use.
+Metrofun bikes are equipped with locks and sling backs, and they contain electronic components that allow for their identification by bike stations, track ride, bike mode (lighting, brakes, dynamo), and collecting statistical data on bicycle use.
 The bicycles are manufactured by the company Panther (Panther Werke) in Germany, and have three gears.
 They're adapted for women and men alike.

 Bike parts are not easily broken (the seat is irremovable), and they are not standard sizes.
-Tel-O-Fun's bicycle parts don't fit standard bicycles, to prevent the theft and reselling of bicycles and bicycle parts.
+Metrofun's bicycle parts don't fit standard bicycles, to prevent the theft and reselling of bicycles and bicycle parts.